codeface-io/SwiftObserver/readme.md

 dog.stopObserving(sky)
 ~~~

-An even simpler and safer way is to cleanup objects right before they die:
+An even simpler and safer way is to clean up objects right before they die:

 ~~~swift
 class Dog: Observer {